samrylanjamesharris/NexusLLM/README.md

 # NexusLLM - [NexGen Community]:

-**NexusLLM** is a experimental transformer-based language model built using MiniGPT.
+**NexusLLM** is a experimental built large language model using MiniGPT.
 It is designed to be simple, debuggable, and open to all contributors.

 ***[ANNOUNCEMENT: NexusLLM 0.1 will be released at 3:00 PM NZST (UTC+12).
 This will include the new framework, Torch with MiniGPT included.]***